reginacrabbe/Sepsis-Prediction-Model-LP6/README.md

   Blood work result-3 (TS) and blood work result-4 (BD2) had a lot of outliers specifically, above the maximum whiskers.
 Blood Pressure (PR) and Body Mass Index (M11)  had outliers at both sides of the whiskers.
 Blood Work Result-2 (SK) and Blood Work Result-1 (PL) had only one outlier outside the whiskers.

 - **Univariate Analysis:**
-  - The distribution of the target column Sepsis:
+  - The distribution of the target column Sepsis was investigated:
     There was a higher count of negative cases compared to positive cases in 'Sepsis'.
-  - An in-depth exploration of the distribution of plasma glucose levels was conducted.

 - **Bivariate Analysis:**
   - The relationship between numeric variables was investigated.
 This exploration helped uncover potential correlations or patterns between pairs of features, contributing to a more comprehensive understanding of the dataset.
   - There was a positive correlation between 'PRG' and 'Age', indicating that as plasma glucose increases, age tends to increase as well.
 'PL' and 'TS' also showed a positive correlation.
 ‘SK' and 'Age' had a negative correlation, indicating that as blood work result-2 decreases, age tends to increase.
 Some variables showed weak correlations close to zero, such as 'M11' and 'Insurance'.

-## Data Analysis (Univariate and Bivariate Analysis)
+## Data Analysis
+### Univariate and Bivariate Analysis
 These were the questions that guided the study.

 1. **What is the distribution of plasma glucose levels in the dataset?**
    - The distribution of PRG levels in the dataset is right-skewed, with a higher frequency of lower values (towards the left side of the histogram).

 2. **Is there a significant difference in plasma glucose levels between patients who    develop sepsis and those who do not?**
    - The Mann-Whitney U test, also known as the Wilcoxon rank-sum test, is a non-parametric statistical test used to assess whether there is a difference between two independent, non-normally distributed groups.
    - **Result of Mann-Whitney U test:**